dotnet/arcade/Documentation/CorePackages/Publishing.md

 1. Update the Arcade SDK version used by the repository to `1.0.0-beta.19360.8` or newer.

-1. Add a *top level* variable named `_DotNetArtifactsCategory` to your build-definition YAML.
-Most repositories will use `.NETCore` as the category unless assets should be published to a feed other than the default Maestro++ managed feeds (see definition below).
-Contact @dnceng for instructions about how to publish to a custom feed.
-See below an example definition:

-    ```YAML
-    variables:
-    ...
-    - name: _DotNetArtifactsCategory
-      value: .NETCore
-    ...
-    ```

 1. Disable asset publishing during the build.
 There are two common situations here.
 Some build definitions make use of the `jobs.yml` template and others make use of the `job.yml` (singular).
 The former is a wrapper around a few things, among them the `job.yml` and `publish-build-assets.yml` templates.
 If your build definition doesn't use `jobs.yml` you'll need to directly pass the `PublishUsingPipelines` parameter to the included templates.
 See examples below.

     1. If the build job uses the `eng\common\templates\jobs\jobs.yml` template, set the parameter `enablePublishUsingPipelines` to `true`.
 See example below:

         ```YAML